An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: SQP with Differentiable Exact Augmented Lagrangian

-The first penalty characterizes the feasibility error, which can be viewed as a quadratic penalty on $\nabla_{\blambda}\mL(\bx, \blambda)$.
+The first penalty characterizes the feasibility error, which is a quadratic penalty on $\nabla_{\blambda}\mL(\bx, \blambda)$.
 The second penalty characterizes the optimality error, where $\nabla_{\bx}\mL(\bx, \blambda)$ is transformed by the Jacobian $G(\bx)$.
-Even without the transformation the function \eqref{equ:augmented:L} is still an exact augmented Lagrangian, provided $\mu$ is sufficiently large and $\nu$ is sufficiently small \citep{Bertsekas1982Constrained, Zavala2014Scalable}.
-However, with $G(\bx)$ the exact property holds for any $\nu>0$ and, as a result, we only have a single penalty parameter $\mu$ to select.
+We notice that, even without transformation $G(\bx)$, the function \eqref{equ:augmented:L} is still an exact augmented Lagrangian, provided $\mu$ is sufficiently large and $\nu$ is sufficiently small \citep[Proposition 4.15]{Bertsekas1982Constrained}.
+On the other hand, $G(\bx)$ can be replaced by other suitable weight matrices that satisfy certain conditions.
+See \cite{Pillo1979New} for other choices and their comparisons in experiments.
+Our analysis can be easily extended to other forms of augmented Lagrangian.
+We use $G(\bx)$ for transformation as it is simpler than~other~choices, especially when computing the gradient $\nabla\mL_{\mu, \nu}$; and, unlike without transformation, $\nu>0$ in our analysis can be any positive parameter and need not be adapted.
 The gradient of $\mL_{\mu, \nu}(\bx, \blambda)$ is